wannabelll/Django-pet/README.md

 # Django-pet inspired by https://www.w3schools.com/django/index.php

 To run locally:
-1) Upload code into your machine https://github.com/wannabelll/Django-pet.git
+1) Upload code into your machine: https://github.com/wannabelll/Django-pet.git
-2) You must install python and PIP on your system python --version pip --version
+2) You must install python and PIP on your system: python --version pip --version
 3) Create a virtual environment for project: